Background pattern

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-It is not recommended to take lacosamide if you are pregnant, as the effects of lacosamide on pregnancy and the fetus are not known.
+Lacosamide is not recommended if you are pregnant, as its effects on pregnancy and the fetus are not known.

 It is not recommended to breastfeed while taking lacosamide, as lacosamide passes into breast milk.

 Seek immediate advice from your doctor if you are pregnant or plan to become pregnant.
-They will help you decide if you should take lacosamide or not.
+They will help you decide whether to take lacosamide or not.

-Do not stop treatment without first speaking with your doctor, as this could increase seizures (crises).
-A worsening of your condition may also harm the fetus.
+Do not stop treatment without talking to your doctor first, as this could increase seizures (epilepsy).
+Worsening of your condition may also harm the fetus.

-You should not drive, ride a bike, or use any tools or machines until you know if this medication affects you.
+You should not drive, ride a bicycle, or use any tool or machine until you know if this medication affects you.
 The reason is that lacosamide may cause dizziness or blurred vision.

 3. How to take Vilepsia